-The Learning Mentor/Head of House may implement all or some of the following responses to bullying behaviours:
+The House Leader may implement all or some of the following responses to bullying behaviours:

-- Offer counselling support to the victim student or students, including referral to the Student Wellbeing Team, departmental Student Support Services (SSS), or external provider. - Offer counselling support to the perpetrator student or students, including referral to the Student Wellbeing Team, SSS, or external providers. - Offer counselling support to affected students, including witnesses and/or friends of the victim student, including referral to the Student Wellbeing Team, SSS, or external provider. - Facilitate a restorative practice meeting with all or some of the students involved.
+- Offer counselling support to the victim student or students, including referral to the Student Wellbeing Team or departmental Student Support Services (SSS). - Offer counselling support to the perpetrator student or students, including referral to the Student Wellbeing Team, SSS, or external providers. - Offer counselling support to affected students, including witnesses and/or friends of the victim student, including referral to the Student Wellbeing Team or SSS. - Provide educational opportunities to the perpetrator/s and/or bystanders. - If appropriate, facilitate a restorative practice meeting with all or some of the students involved.
 The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied. - Facilitate a mediation between some or all of the students involved to help to encourage students to take responsibility for their behaviour and explore underlying reasons for conflict or grievance.
-Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process. - Facilitate a process using the Support Group Method, involving the victim student(s), the perpetrator students and a group of students who are likely to be supportive of the victim(s). - Facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students. - Prepare a Safety Plan or Individual Management Plan restricting contact between victim and perpetrator students.
+Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process.

-- Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved. - Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary. - Implement year group targeted strategies to reinforce positive behaviours. - Implement disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement Policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.
+- Facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students. - Prepare a Safety Plan or Positive Behaviour Support Plan restricting contact between victim and perpetrator students, to be communicated with appropriate staff. - Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved. - Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary. - Implement tier 2 targeted strategies to reinforce positive behaviours. - Implement disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement Policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.

-The Learning Mentor is responsible for maintaining up to date records of the investigation of and responses to bullying behaviour.
+The House Leader is responsible for maintaining up to date records, on compass, of the investigation of and responses to bullying behaviour.